HipGPT/hipgpt.github.io/index.md

 This project provides a lightweight, from-scratch implementation of a GPT-2 style transformer model written in C++ and accelerated using AMD's **[HIP API](https://rocm.docs.amd.com/en/latest/understand/hip_api/hip_api.html)** for ROCm-enabled GPUs.
 The project is designed to be a clear and understandable guide to the inner workings of large language models.

+The code is intended for educational purposes and is not recommended for production use of any kind.

 ### Key Features:

   * **Custom BPE Tokenizer:** A Byte-Pair Encoding tokenizer built from scratch that can be trained on any raw text file.
 The `Tokenizer` class handles converting raw text into integer token IDs and back.